ibm-cloud-docs/appid/ts_saml.md

 **Why it's happening**

-If your identity provider is configured to encrypt, {{site.data.keyword.appid_short_notm}} must be configured to sign the SAML authentication requests (AuthNRequest).
+If your identity provider is configured to encrypt, {{site.data.keyword.appid_short_notm}} must be configured to sign the SAML authentication requests (AuthnRequest).
 Then, your identity provider must be configured to expect the corresponding configuration.
 You might receive these errors for one of the following reasons:

 - {{site.data.keyword.appid_short_notm}} is not configured to expect that the identity provider SAML response is encrypted.
 - {{site.data.keyword.appid_short_notm}} cannot correctly correctly decrypt your assertions.